Heaven (The Psychedelic Furs song)

-"Heaven" is a song by the English rock band The Psychedelic Furs, written by the band's lead singer Richard Butler and bass player Tim Butler.
+"Heaven" is a song by the English rock band the Psychedelic Furs, written by the band's lead vocalist Richard Butler and bassist Tim Butler.
 It was the first single from the band's fourth studio album, Mirror Moves (1984).
-As a single it reached the top 30 of the charts in the United Kingdom and peaked at number 41 in New Zealand.
+As a single it reached the top 30 of the charts on the UK singles chart and peaked at number 41 in New Zealand.

-Release and reception
+Release and critical reception

-Released in 1984, "Heaven" entered the UK Singles Chart in April 1984, peaked at number 29, and spent five weeks in the chart.
+Released in March 1984, "Heaven" entered the UK singles chart in April 1984, peaked at number 29, and spent five weeks in the chart.

 The song reached number 41 in New Zealand.
 British filmmaker Tim Pope directed the song's official music video.

 AllMusic critic Bill Janovitz called it a "gorgeous pop song", and praised Richard Butler for being "remarkably expressive in his phrasing and in his extraordinary voice".

 Janovitz credited producer Keith Forsey for striking a balance of pop music and punk rock influences on the track.